King George V in the Great War Including Correspondence and Photographs

 George V was forty-five years old when he became king.
 A second son, he was an active naval officer until his brother's death in 1892 put him in the direct line of succession.
 He was known as a good sailor, a great traveler, and an excellent speaker.

-One of the pleasantest features of the debarkation of the American soldiers in England is the greeting given them by King George.
-Every soldier, upon landing, is given an envelope with these words on it, "A Message to You from His Majesty King George."
+One of the most pleasant features of the debarkation of the American soldiers in England is the greeting given to them by King George.
+Every soldier, upon landing, is given an envelope with these words: "A Message to You from His Majesty King George."
+Have this letter?
+We'll tell you what it's worth.

 Photographs of the King of Great Britain and Ireland and Emperor of India, Who Struggled Earnestly to Prevent the War, but When Germany Attacked Belgium Sent the British Empire's Mighty Forces to Stop the Germans.